honzatomek/automatic1111_video_upscaler/README.md

-# Video Upscaler
+# Stable Diffusion Video Upscaler

-Video Upscaler is a Python package that allows you to upscale videos using the Automatic1111 web UI.
+Stable Diffusion Video Upscaler is a Python package that allows you to upscale videos using the Automatic1111 web UI.
 It provides a convenient way to upscale video resolution while maintaining the original framerate and audio.

 ## Features